GabrielCalheiros/Python_Rss_Reader/README.md

 ![image](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)
 ![image](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)

-Some scripts to fetch the feeds stored in an opml file and build an static frontend for personalized visualization

 ## 🚀 About

-Project Structure:
+This project aims to take an OPML file, fetch all the feeds and store them in an excel file, and generate a website with all the feeds.
+The idea is that after built, you should put the update feed script in the cron job.

 ## 📝 How to Build

+### Getting Started

 ## 📚 Documentation

+### Project Structure:

 <pre>